millerlogic/loopback/README.md

 # loopback
-A loopback filesystem using bazil.org/fuse
+A loopback filesystem using bazil.org/fuse, originally based on github.com/keybase/loopback